Chapter 12

 However, the good news of Jesus Christ does not end in the grave.
 Jesus Christ not only died and was buried but,

-HE ALSO ROSE FROM THE DEAD AND ASCENDED INTO HEAVEN
+JESUS ALSO ROSE FROM THE DEAD AND ASCENDED INTO HEAVEN

 Isaiah 53:11